MindustryGame/wiki-testing/docs/modding/modding.md

 ## Sound

 Custom sounds can be added through the modding system by dropping them in the `sounds/` subdirectory.
 It doesn't matter where you put them after that.
-Two formats are needed:

--   `.ogg` required for Desktop/Android
--   `.mp3` required for iOS
+Two formats are supported: `ogg` and `mp3`.
+Note that `mp3` files cannot loop seamlessly, so try to use `ogg` whenever possible.

 Just like any other assets, you reference them by the stem of your filenames, so `pewpew.ogg` and `pewpew.mp3` can be referenced with `pewpew` from a field of type `Sound`.